rgatley/Contraception/README.md

 If you are downloading the dataset, please do not unzip this as the code has been written to treat the datafile as a zipped file.
 Also ensure that the dataset is within a folder called rawdata, this is so the code can find the file.

 Although no statistical analysis was conducted, there appears to be an increasing use of condoms prevalence, perhaps a steady increase in implants and injections, the pill appears rather stable and a slight reduction in IUD use.
-This project was inspired by the research/general rhetoric that women/girls aren’t happy with hormonal contraception, so it would be interesting to see if this affects the mean use
+This project was inspired by the research/general rhetoric that women/girls aren’t happy with hormonal contraception, so it would be interesting to see if this affects the use.